I had a dream last night in which I had an epiphany about what makes a mystery satisfying. It has to do with cognitive science.

 do this.
 The Sherlock Holmes stories aren't written so that the reader can draw conclusions; most of the evidence isn't even mentioned until Sherlock calls it out and interprets it.

 That's okay.
-What makes a satisfying mystery isn't necessarily what makes a mystery story satisfying.
+What makes a mystery story satisfying isn't necessarily the mystery.
 A lot of stories termed mysteries are really about the extraordinary characters.
 A lot are thrillers, and the fun is rooting for the hero to solve the mystery.
 We can't solve the conspiracy before Cary Grant does in NORTH BY NORTHWEST, but we're enjoying the suspense.
 The question isn't so much "what is the conspiracy?"
 The answer is kinda silly, anyway.
-The question is, "will Cary Grant uncover the conspiracy, and will he survive doing it?
+The question is, "will Cary Grant uncover the conspiracy, and will he and his aplomb survive doing it?

 Agatha Christie novels do give the clues before they're interpreted, but they tend to be arcane clues that only the cleverest and most careful of readers will put together before the detective does.